ArturMalkov/account_balance_microservice/README.md

 4. Order is cancelled and money is transferred back from user's reserve account to the regular one
 5. Order is delivered and money is transferred from user's reserve account to the company account

-<ins>Reporting service - Report for Accounting Department</ins>
+<ins>Report service - Reports functionality</ins>
-1. CSV report for
+1. Provides link to .csv report with total revenues for each service rendered in the requested period.

 Example requests:
 >curl HTTP /1.1 www.pppp.ru